 - Post-analytical variables involve the different ways data from the laboratory is presented, stored and transferred to the clinician.

 Whenever possible, these variables should be controlled in order to minimize their effect on test outcome.
+For reviews on this topic, see Braun et al 2015 and Camus 2016.

 Preanalytical variables affect the composition of the sample (and hence sample quality) before the sample is analyzed in the laboratory.
 These variables are the most important and common sources of error in laboratory analysis and are often overlooked when interpreting test data.
 These variables should be controlled, wherever possible, to minimize their effect on test results.
 Control of preanalytical variability involves proper sample collection, preparation and handling by the veterinarian or technician.
 When such factors cannot be controlled, e.g inherent biologic differences in species, they must be recognized and considered when evaluating results for disease.